burhanuddinhamzabhai/header-footerify/README.md

-# header-footer-lib
+# header-footerify

-**header-footer-lib** is a lightweight JavaScript library designed to automate the insertion of header and footer content into your web pages.
+**header-footerify** is a lightweight JavaScript library designed to automate the insertion of header and footer content into your web pages.
 By loading header and footer content from external HTML files, this library helps you maintain a clean and modular structure in your projects, making updates easier and more efficient.

 ## Table of Contents